-The GPA is computed as the weighted average score over all exams that are listed as part of the programme and have been originally marked with a Dutch grade on a tenpoint scale, taking into account that
+The GPA is computed as the weighted average score over all exams that are listed as part of the programme and have been originally marked with a Dutch grade on a ten-point scale, taking into account that

-- 1. an exam for which a failing grade is obtained is also included in the GPA, although no credits are listed on the Student Portal; - 2. if more than one grade is listed for an exam, the highest grade is taken into account for the calculation; - 3. grades for group projects are excluded from the GPA; - 4. extracurricular courses are not included in the GPA.
+- 1. an exam for which a failing grade is obtained is also included in the GPA, although no credits are listed on the Student Portal; - 2. if more than one grade is listed for an exam, the highest grade is taken into account for the calculation; - 3.
+The GPA computed in the system is in three significant digits and rounded downwards.
+In each case the GPA is converted to or compared with fewer significant digits, the GPA is rounded downwards; - 4. grades for group projects are excluded from the GPA; - 5. extracurricular courses are not included in the GPA.